About Intumescent Steel Paint

 Specification And Estimations For Intumescent Paint And Its Application

-Intumescent paints are the most common form of fire protection to steel, this is because of how widely available the products are and how cheap they are.
+Intumescent paints are the most common form of fire protection to steel, this is because of how widely available and cheap the products are.
 At International Passive Fire Ltd we have a whole department set up to deal with Specifications and Estimations for Intumescent Steel Paint.
 Our technical specification and estimating department consists of over 50 years of experience in the structural passive fire protection field and is completely independent of all manufacturers.
 Also, all of our work is free of charge (FOA).

 We aim to give all customers whether big or small the same high value service and back up to ensure that all jobs are completed and certified on time.
 We can help you when applying intumescent paint to steelwork to ensure the process is smooth and easy and to guarantee that the paint will give the correct fire protection required.